 “Wait a second, did you just say ‘Advertise’?”
 Yes, we did.
 “But what do photographers have to do with paid promotion, exactly?”
 Like it or not, the day you became a professional shutterbug, you also entered the very exclusive club of small business owners.
 Which means that from now on, you don’t only have your job to do: you also have to find jobs to do.

 Due to the cost and limited access to the relevant outlets, photographers traditionally don’t advertise their services like most typical businesses.
 Luckily, the creation of the Internet and social media platforms, like Instagram, totally reshuffled the cards.
-For a handful of dollars, you can now run your own advertising campaign, and efficiently target the right people that are most likely to visit your photography website and commission you for a wedding, a portrait or a magazine cover.
+The first step is to create a photography website.
+Then, for a handful of dollars, you can run your own Instagram advertising campaign and efficiently target the right people who may commission you for a wedding, a portrait or a magazine cover.

 You might be thinking: “Since the return on investment is so high, why don’t all photographers just invade Instagram with their promoted posts?”
 Well, simply because they don’t realize how easy the whole process really is.
 If you’re intimidated by words like ‘target audience’, ‘pay-per-click’, and ‘call to action’, then tune in: this guide will explain everything you need to know, in order to run a knockout advertising campaign on Instagram.

 As a photographer, Instagram is probably one of your favorite social platforms (for obvious reasons).
-But you might be looking for a few more reasons to consider investing your hard-earned money on an ad campaign.
-Here they are:
+And if you're wondering how to make money on Instagram, you'll want to invest on an ad campaign.
+Here's why:

-Instagram ads are not free, but not far from that.
+Instagram marketing is not free, but not far from that.
 You can start advertising with a very modest amount (a few dollars), that you will progressively increase as you see the users coming to your page and website.

 Instagram claims to have more than 700 million monthly active users.
 This community is not only huge, it’s also highly engaged, even for branded content.
 Research shows that the Instagram engagement rate is 70% higher than the one of Facebook, and 669% than that of Twitter!